 Animals have a natural predisposition to try and mask any illness they have so that they don’t appear weak or vulnerable.
 Nevertheless, it is impossible for them to hide symptoms of a heartworm infection forever.
-Common indicators of a heartworm infections are as follows:
+Common indicators of heartworm infection are as follows:

 - Shortness of breath

 - A dry, persistent cough